radcamp/radcamp.github.io/Marseilles2020/index.md

-# Welcome to RadCamp 2020 - The Marseilles Edition
+# Welcome to RadCamp 2020 - The Marseille Edition

 October 5-7, 2020
 Location TBD